-- 62. Adult day care programs including adult social day care and adult day health care services. - 63.
-Financial or legal counseling services. - 64.
-Home health aide services. - 65.
-Charges incurred while you or an eligible family member is confined in a hospital operated by the United States of America or an agency thereof, unless payment is legally required. - 66.
-Hippotherapy/equine assisted therapy. - 67.
-Medical services provided via email, audio phone, tablets, portable electronic devices or common unregulated non-secure video chat applications, unless such services are provided in accordance with Medica's telemedicine policies and procedures. - 68.
-Orthokeratology. - 69.
-Payment for medical expenses that a covered person is entitled to under Medicare, if Medicare is the primary payer under applicable federal law. - 70.
-Sublingual immunotherapy. - 71.
-Eye examination (refraction) charges to determine the need for (or change of) eyeglasses or lenses of any type. - 72.
-Services for Extended Hours Home Care, also known as private duty nursing.
+- 61. Adult day care programs including adult social day care and adult day health care services. - 62.
+Financial or legal counseling services. - 63.
+Home health aide services. - 64.
+Charges incurred while you or an eligible family member is confined in a hospital operated by the United States of America or an agency thereof, unless payment is legally required. - 65.
+Hippotherapy/equine assisted therapy. - 66.
+Medical services provided via email, audio phone, tablets, portable electronic devices or common unregulated non-secure video chat applications, unless such services are provided in accordance with Medica's telehealth policies and procedures. - 67.
+Orthokeratology. - 68.
+Payment for medical expenses that a covered person is entitled to under Medicare, if Medicare is the primary payer under applicable federal law. - 69.
+Sublingual immunotherapy. - 70.
+Eye examination (refraction) charges to determine the need for (or change of) eyeglasses or lenses of any type. - 71.
+Services for extended hours home care. - 72.
+Services for private duty nursing.
+Examples of private duty nursing services include, but are not limited to, skilled or unskilled services provided by an independent nurse who is ordered by the member or the member's representative and not under the direction of a physician.